 In today’s market, even the most local of bike shops need to think digital.
 Customers want to browse inventory online, check pricing, and maybe even schedule a service appointment — all before stepping foot in your store.
 That’s why omnichannel capabilities are essential.

 The best POS systems for bike shops integrate seamlessly with platforms like Shopify or WooCommerce, allowing you to manage everything in one place.
+Integrating a bike shop POS system with eCommerce platforms enables multichannel selling, enhancing your market reach.
+Additionally, features like marketing automation can enhance customer engagement through personalized marketing and loyalty programs.
 Whether a customer buys a helmet in-store or online, your system should keep everything in sync — inventory, orders, customer info, and more.

 If you offer rentals or demo bikes, your POS should also allow for booking and scheduling.
 Some systems even allow you to set rental durations, take deposits, and track damage or wear and tear after return.